Medically reviewed by Drugs.com. Last updated on Sep 3, 2023.

 A cataract is a clouding of the eye lens.
 The lens works with the cornea to bend light as it passes through to the retina.
-It is normally clear and focuses the light onto the retina (back of the eye).
+It is normally clear.
 A cloudy lens makes it hard for light to pass through.
-This causes problems with correctly focusing what you see on the retina.
 Your vision may be cloudy, hazy, and blurred.
 You may develop a cataract in one or both eyes.
-It is not known exactly what causes a cataract.

 What increases my risk for cataracts?

 - A medical condition such as diabetes, low blood calcium, or high blood pressure

-- A strong blow to the eye or your eyes being exposed to sunlight and x-rays
+- Your eyes being exposed to sunlight or x-rays